What Weather Does Cumulus Clouds Bring

 Historical Context

 The study of clouds dates back to ancient times, with philosophers and scientists observing and attempting to classify different cloud types.
-However, the modern classification system for clouds was developed by Luke Howard in the early 19th century.
+Still, the modern classification system for clouds was developed by Luke Howard in the early 19th century.
 Howard's system, which includes the term "cumulus," provided a standardized way to describe and categorize clouds, laying the foundation for modern meteorology.

 Over the years, advancements in technology and scientific understanding have further refined our knowledge of cumulus clouds.
 Weather satellites, radar, and computer models have allowed meteorologists to study clouds in unprecedented detail, leading to more accurate weather forecasts.